Aldine ISD Shines at Tommy Tune Awards

 Friendswood ISD hosted visitors from Little Mustangs Preschool Academy at the Mustang Senior meeting.

 Charter schools can have magnet schools within their system, but there are differences between magnet charters and traditional public school magnets.
-While both magnet programs are free and a part of their school district or system, charter schools can be for-profit and are not required to adhere to state requirements.
+While both magnet programs are free and part of their school district or system, charter schools can be for-profit and are not required to adhere to state requirements.
 In traditional public schools, the district’s administration provides oversight.
 In charter schools, other private entities might be involved in oversight.

 School choice includes much more than school vouchers or charter schools.
 There are a variety of ways for families to choose the best educational setting for their kids.
 Learn more about the different educational choice options in your school district today!